Table of contents

 COVID-19 or Coronavirus has hit us all at once and affected the businesses around the globe.
 Infected people can spread the novel Coronavirus by sneezing or coughing.
-For an example, if an infected person sneezed in a board meeting, virus will spread to the uninfected people.
-As a result, many companies are making the decision that it’s time to work from home.
-There are some challenges when it comes to working from home.
+For example: if an infected person sneezed in a board meeting, virus will spread to the uninfected people.
+As a result, many companies are making the decision that it’s time to work from home, But, There are some challenges when it comes to working from home.
 Let’s go through them one by one.

 Do your employees have equipment to work from home?

-First of all, employees need fast internet to work from home.
-If employees don’t have an acceptable internet connection at home, your IT Team can provide them with a mobile hotspot.
-People who have office laptops can take it home and work.
-People without office laptops will have to request one from HR.
+First of all, employees need fast internet to work from home, but If employees don’t have an acceptable internet connection at home, your IT Team can provide them with a mobile hotspot.
+Additionally people who have office laptops can take it home to work, However, People without office laptops will have to request one from HR.

 Does your company have proper equipment at office?

 Not just the employee, even employer should have proper equipment for this to work.
 If employees are required to access the company network to do their work, companies should have a firewall with employee access via VPN, However, Your firewall needs to be ready to handle the increased volume of traffic.
 If you have high number of employees, your user count in the firewall should be high, additionally Your firewall should be able to handle the traffic.
 Are all your employees set-up with VPN access?